 Culinary artists like superstar Chef Martin Yan (of PBS and M.Y.
 China) and award-winning Chocolatier Windy Lieu of Sôcôla Chocolates are the focus of CAAMfeast,” a high-end tasting party/fundraiser, while three fabulous food films celebrate storytelling around Asian food.

-Promising to engage all the senses is “Super Awesome Launch,” an evening at the Oakland Museum of California that includes a sneak preview of its upcoming spring exhibition SuperAwesome: Art and Giant Robot, all about the groundbreaking punk-oriented zine Giant Robot founded by Eric Nakamura).
+CAAMFEST expands into artsy Oakland: Promising to engage all the senses is “Super Awesome Launch,” an evening at the Oakland Museum of California (Friday, March 7) that includes a sneak preview of its highly anticipated upcoming spring exhibition, SuperAwesome: Art and Giant Robot, along with the chance to meet arts visionary and Eric Nakamura, who curated the exhibition.
+What?
+Never heard of Nakamura?
+Then you’re WAY WAY behind the times and need a serious CAAMFEST infusion.
+Twenty years ago, in 1994, Nakamura founded Giant Robot, Los Angeles’ Little Osaka based store, magazine, art gallery that became an uber-destination for Asian and Asian American popular culture and art.
+You can meet Eric Nakamura and experience the art in person at OMCA, which has become quite the hopping venue on Friday nights.
 The evening also includes high energy bands from Taiwan, a caravan of food trucks, and a screening of Patrick Epino and Stephen Dypiangco’s Awesome Asian Bad Guys (2013) starring Tamlyn Tomita and Dante Basco.
 Easy to see why they call it “Super Awesome Launch.”
+And, this year CAAMFEST has its closing night party in Oakland as well (see below), marking what promises to be a sweet partnership with the community’s vibrant arts organizations and galleries.

 Big Nights of Film—